MFG Lite - System DB and Login Implementation

 • Stores all ERP modules.

-• Stores yearly module pricing.
+• Stores annual module pricing.

 Rules